What is the LSE ESRC DTP?

 Information for registered students

 Registered DTP students can find information about our activities here.
 Current students can contact us here, and book a meeting to see us here.
+If you have questions about your ESRC funding please contact the LSE Financial Support Office.

 Information for supervisors of LSE ESRC DTP-funded students